top of page

 Electrical resistivity tomography (ERT)

-Ghosh A., Cotton, J., Hauswirth, S., Hyland, E., Azmi, I., Tineo, D., Raigemborn, M.S., Hayduk, T., Insel, N. Precipitation controlled vegetation and fire regimes during the Late Miocene-Pliocene in South America. (in-prep)
+Ghosh, A., Cotton, J., Hauswirth, S., Hyland, E., Azmi, I., Tineo, D., Raigemborn, M.S., Hayduk, T., Insel, N. Paleo-ecosystem, climate and fire dynamics during the Late Miocene–Pliocene in NW Argentina.
+Palaeo³. doi:10.2139/ssrn.6055686

-Azmi, I., Hyland, E., Cotton, J., Ghosh, A., Raigemborn, M.S., Tineo, D., Insel, N. Late Miocene expansion of grasslands in NW Argenitna linked to shifting hydroclimate. (in-prep)
+Azmi, I., Hyland, E., Cotton, J., Ghosh, A., Raigemborn, M.S., Tineo, D., Hauswirth, S., Insel, N. (2025).
+Late Miocene expansion of grasslands in NW Argentina linked to shifting hydroclimate.
+GSA Bulletin, 137(7–8), 3429–3451. doi:10.1130/B37868.1

-Ghosh, A., & Varadachari, C. (2015).
+Ghosh, A. & Varadachari, C. (2015).
 Theoretical Derivations of a Direct Band Gap Semiconductor of SiC Doped with Ge.
-Journal of Electronic Materials, 44(1), 167–176. https://doi.org/10.1007/s11664-014-3424-7
+J. Electronic Materials, 44(1), 167–176. doi:10.1007/s11664-014-3424-7

 Awards/Grants